Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Step 6: Now, manually check the box against ‘Blanks’ as shown in the screenshot below.
 Click ‘OK’ once you’ve made the selection.

 Step 7: All the blanks in column C will be automatically selected

-Step 8: You can colour the blanks so it is easy to identify it in the future.
+Step 8: You can color the blanks so it is easy to identify them in the future.
 Please note this is an optional step.

-You can colour them as per your choice or as per the organisation’s policy.
+You can color them as per your choice or as per the organization’s policy.

-Add-On Method: As an additional step, we can combine all consecutive blank rows for the ease of identification and filling of the blanks in the future.
+Add-On Method: As an additional step, we can combine all consecutive empty rows for the ease of identification and filling of the blanks in the future.

 For this, we will use the ‘SORT’ function.
 The SORT function sorts the contents of a range based on the command.